gasteigerjo/ppnp/README.md

 pytorch
 ```

+Install all requirements via `pip install -r requirements.txt`.
 However, depending on which parts of the repository you use (e.g. TensorFlow or PyTorch implementation) you don't need all of these.

 ## Contact
 Please contact klicpera@in.tum.de in case you have any questions.